The end of hand written records! (or possibly even no records)

 So what is changing?

-People whose main income is employment or pensions and there secondary income (not profits) is under £10,000 will currently be exempt.
+People whose main income is employment or pensions and there secondary income (not profits) is under £50,000 will currently be exempt until April 2027 when that limit drops to £30,000.

 As HMRC will receive your financial information (accounts data/rental income/employment income/bank interest etc.) quarterly, this may result in the end of the requirement to submit an annual self-assessment tax return.